Neurological and ocular FIP

 Accurate data on GS-441524 cure rates are not yet available, but it appears that over 80% of cats with confirmed FIP can be cured.
 Treatment failures are due to incorrect diagnosis of FIP, inadequate treatment monitoring and dosage adjustment, complicating diseases, poor quality GS, GS resistance, or economic difficulties.
 The cure rate is somewhat lower in cats with neurological forms of FIP and in aged cats.
 Aged cats are more apt to have other chronic illnesses that either predispose cats to FIP or complicate overall health.

 Cats with neurological FIP may suffer from permanent residual disease signs.
 This is most true for cats with spinal involvement and urinary and/or fecal incontinence or posterior paralysis.
 Hydrocephalus and syringomyelia are common complications of neurological FIP and they often persist to some degree even after the infection has been cured.
-Fortunately, most cats with neurological FIP will recover normal or near-normal function despite persistent MRI changes.
+Fortunately, most cats with neurological FIP will recover normal or near-normal function despite persistent evidence of hydrocephalus and syringomyelia.